easybuilders/easybuild/docs/Installation.rst

-Normally, only when the above fails to work for you for some reason, should you resort to one of the alternative approaches documented at `Alternative installation methods`_ (these are more involved but also they may give more control).
+Normally, only when the above fails to work for you for some reason, should you resort to one of the alternative approaches documented at :doc:`Alternative installation methods` (these are more involved but also they may give more control).